 With a mixture of 750-fill-power goose down for warmth and Coreloft synthetic insulation for wet-weather performance, the Thorium AR has done impressively well in the cold and wet Pacific Northwest.
 This hybrid construction—known as Down Composite Mapping—is Arc’teryx’s way of mixing the best of both worlds: 80- and 140-gram synthetic insulation can be found in the moisture-prone areas of the jacket like the hood, cuffs, and under the arms, while warmer and more insulative down (3.7 ounces total) is used in the sleeves and around the torso.
 As we’ve mentioned before, one of the major benefits of synthetic insulation is its ability to retain loft and insulating power when wet.
-Thus, the jacket’s true test was braving the “wet cold” of British Columbia, and this year in particular has been rife with damp, rainy, frigid conditions.
+Thus, the jacket’s true test was braving the “wet cold” of British Columbia, and last year in particular was rife with damp, rainy, frigid conditions.
 That said, the Thorium has effectively combatted moisture and simultaneously kept me cozy all season long.

 Admittedly, I was initially concerned that the 750-fill down of the Thorium wouldn’t come close to matching the premium warmth of my Cerium SV Hoody (850-fill), Firebee AR (850-fill), or Feathered Friends Eos (900-fill).
 However, I’ve worn the Thorium in freezing temperatures with only a thin baselayer underneath (I often opt for the Patagonia Capilene Air Hoody) and have remained comfortable with little exertion.
 It has even become my go-to puffy in the backcountry—I simply throw it on during breaks or when transitioning and immediately feel warm, even in strong gusts or wet, sleety rain.
 On one occasion, we were van camping between ski days in British Columbia’s Manning Park when temperatures dipped into the teens Fahrenheit.
 I was comfortable wearing the Thorium AR as my only outer layer as we finished our ski day and began enjoying happy hour, preparing and eating dinner, and sitting around the campfire.
 Since then, I’ve faced numerous sub-15-degree days in Whistler and have continued to enjoy the Thorium as my sole outer layer.